ScottTunstall/WmsGfxSpriteEditor/README.md

 # WmsGfxSpriteEditor User Guide

 ## Overview
-**WmsGfxSpriteEditor** is a Windows application for viewing and editing sprite graphics in classic arcade ROMs, with a focus on Williams/Midway games like *Robotron: 2084*.
-It provides tools for sprite manipulation, palette editing, and ROM management.
+**WmsGfxSpriteEditor** is a Windows application for viewing and editing sprite graphics in classic arcade game *Robotron: 2084*.
+It provides basic tools for sprite manipulation, palette editing, and ROM management.

 ---